 Apple is reportedly cracking down on developers who use SDKs to roll out the features without App store approval.
 That said, OTA updates in the case of iOS will still be cumbersome in React Native if your app is using some frameworks such as Rollout.io, JSPatch to roll out changes.

 Apart from code push, Over-the-air updates in React Native can be managed by using Electrode – which is an independent platform developed by WalmartLabs.

 OTA updates for Swift

-Swift does not support any OTA updates as of writing this article.
+Swift does not support any OTA updates as of now.